NSHipster/articles/2014-09-22-swift-comparison-protocols.md

 ObjCObject() == ObjCObject() // false
 ~~~

-For Swift reference types, equality can be evaluated as an identity check using the `objectIdentifier` property of its reflection:
+For Swift reference types, equality can be evaluated as an identity check on an `ObjectIdentifier` constructed with an instance of that type:

 ~~~{swift}
 class Object: Equatable {}